x = "Hello\nNick"

 You can also use the str_split function to split a sentence into words.
 Use spaces for the split:

 When you know exactly how many parts you expect a string to have, use the str_split_fixed function instead of str_split.
-It accepts a third argument for the maximum number of splits to make.
-Because the number of splits is fixed, the function can return the result in a matrix instead of a list.
+It requires a third argument for the maximum number of splits.
+Because the number of splits is fixed, the function returns the results in a matrix rather than a list.
 For example:

 x = c("1, 2, 3", "10, 20, 30")